- Home

 Recovery time

-- You will have to wear compression stockings while you are in hospital to help the blood in your legs to circulate.
+- In hospital you will have to wear compression stockings to keep the blood flowing in your legs.

 - You will also be given a daily injection of a blood thinner to reduce the risk of developing blood clots.